-- Cost is a fraction of the price that the cruise ship charges
+- Cost is often a fraction of the price that the cruise ship charges

 - You'll be in a smaller group, which means better photos and a more personal experience.

-- Guides can more easily accommodate special needs
+- Guides can more easily accommodate special needs, like bad knees.

-There is one reason to go with one of the ship tours: They guarantee that the ship won't sail without you.
+The biggest reason you should go with one of the ship tours: They guarantee that the ship won't sail without you.
 If you make your own plans, they have no obligation to wait for you.

 What to do in Belize in one day